 Salary.com may be right for your business if you need specific data filters with the ability to sort and view compensation data across multiple channels.

+These functionalities contributed to its overall score of 3.69 out of 5.
 While it has a free-to-use salary calculator, you have to pay extra if you want to download most of its reports.
-In addition, the salary calculator has ad placements, which can be intrusive.
+The salary calculator also has ad placements, which can be intrusive.

-Salary.com has several free-to-use solutions like its online salary calculator with unique filters, including HR metrics, benefits survey data, and diversity, equity, and inclusion (DE&I) reports that you can download at no cost.
+Salary.com has several free-to-use solutions like its online salary calculator with unique filters and reports that show benefits data and HR metrics.
 It also offers paid products, such as:

 - Salary and benefits comparison data: You get a comprehensive salary data range that shows averages and quartile percentages—enabling you to see the selected position’s wage distribution at 10%, median (50%), and up to 90%.
 Bonuses and benefits data are also provided.

-- Additional tools: Aside from comprehensive industry wage reports and compensation consulting services, it offers solutions for managing job descriptions and ensuring pay equity across your company.
-It even has a Job Skills Model tool that lets you build a skills and competency framework, simplify job structure, align compensation with performance, and more.
+- Feature-rich platform: Aside from comprehensive industry wage reports and compensation consulting services, it offers solutions for managing job descriptions and ensuring pay equity across your company.
+It even has a Job Skills Model tool that lets you build a skills and competency framework to help simplify job structures and align compensation with performance.

 How to Choose the Best Salary Comparison Tools